MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/download-the-wdk.md

 * [Download Windows SDK 10.0.22621](https://developer.microsoft.com/en-us/windows/downloads/windows-sdk/)

 The provided links for the SDK and the WDK have matching build numbers, which is always required for the kits to work together.
 If you decide to install your own SDK/WDK pair, perhaps for a different Windows version, ensure that the build numbers match.
+For more details, see [Kit versioning](#kit-versioning).

 ## ![download icon.](images/download-install.png) Step 3: Install WDK